creativedotdesign/tofino/src/README.md

 # Forms

-Handle the validation and processing of forms via Ajax.
+Handle validation and processing of HTML forms via Ajax.
 Checkout the example file `forms/contact-form.php`.
 Front-end template can be found in `templates/content-contact-page.php`.

 # Shortcodes

-The following shortcodes are available as shortcodes in WordPress content as well as functions in your template files.
+The following shortcodes are available as shortcodes in WordPress content and PHP functions in your template files.

 ## [copyright]